CyberCRI/RedWire/README.md

   - onModelChange
   - contract
 - Unit tests can be phrased simply in terms of input -> output (at least for params)
-- Services can be used to capture/filter I/O
+- Services can be used to capture/filter/debug/display meta info about I/O
   - Otherwise they are not that useful!
+  - Ideal service is a perfect proxy (not yet available)
 - Require.JS bindings are nice for extenal libraries
+- Actions that receive input should use handlers, through the handlers() indirection function, storing values in locals